AvaAvarai/CVis/README.md

 Renders CSV in Parallel Coordinates + Scatter Plot, handles large datasets.
 Zoom, pan, stretch, scale using keyboard, invert of attributes with mouse click

+Supports multi-monitor for expanding data to better locate patterns.

 Written in C using OpenGL and FreeGLUT.

 ### Controls